nicoloarioli/webmonitoring-telegram-notifier/README.md

 ## Server-side script for web monitoring with telegram notification

-Small linux server-side script to check whether a site of interest has updated its page.
+Small linux server-side script to check if a site of interest has updated its page.

 The script sends notifications with your telegram bot!